incandenzadev/website/content/en/docs/tutorials/configuration/configure-redis-using-configmap.md

 configmap/example-redis-config   1      14s
 ```

-Recall that we left `redis-config` key in the `example-redis-config` ConfigMap blank:
+The `redis-config` key in the ConfigMap above was left blank.
+You can run the following command to confirm this:

 ```shell
 kubectl describe configmap/example-redis-config